Manual Installation¶

 1. Update Redis supervision method¶

-configuration from supervised no
+Change the supervised configuration from supervised no to supervised systemd on /etc/redis/redis.conf.

 Note

 By default, Redis binds to the localhost address.
-You need to edit bind
+You need to edit bind in the config file if you want to

 listen to other network.